Diana Fleischman: Personal life

 Fleischman is a member of Giving What We Can, a community of people who have pledged to donate 10% of their income to the world's most effective charitable organisations.

 On November 29, 2019, she married fellow American evolutionary psychologist Geoffrey Miller.
 The couple had earlier appeared together in an interview advocating for polyamory.
-They have one child together, born in spring 2022.
+They have two children, one born in 2022 and the other in 2023.